WebAssembly/memory-control/proposals/memory-control/Overview.md

  - `memory.protect`: Provide the functionality of `mprotect` with `PROT_READ/PROT_WRITE` permissions, and `VirtualProtect` on Windows with memory protection constants `PAGE_READONLY` and `PAGE_READWRITE`.
  - `memory.discard`: Provide the functionality of `madvise(MADV_DONTNEED)` and `VirtualFree(MEM_DECOMMIT);VirtualAlloc(MEM_COMMIT)` on windows.

-Some options for next steps are outlined below, the details of the instruction semantics will depend on the option that introduces the least overhead of mapping external memory into the Wasm memory space.
+Some options for next steps are outlined below, the instruction semantics will depend on the option.
+For example each of the instructions above will need an argument for static memory indices or a dynamic memory references.
+The intent is to pick the option that introduces the least overhead of mapping external memory into the Wasm memory space.
 Both the options below below assume that additional memories apart from the default memory will be available.
 The current proposal will only introduce `memory.discard` to work on the default memory, the other three instructions will only operate on memory not at index zero.

 #### Option 1: Statically declared memories, with bind/unbind APIs (preferred)
-Extend the multi-memory proposal with a JS API that enables access to memories other than the default memory
+ - Extend the multi-memory proposal with a JS API that enables access to memories other than the default memory.
+ - The instructions outlined above will take a static argument for memory index.
+ - Introduce new JS API views to bind/unbind JSArrays that call `memory.map`/`memory.unmap` underneath.
+(Note: it may be possible for some browser engines to operate on the same backing store without an explicit `map`/`unmap` instruction.
+If the only usecase for these instructions is from JS, it is possible to make these API only as needed.)
+ - Extend `memtype` to store memory protections in addition to limits for size ranges.

 Reasons for preferring this approach:
  - Having a statically known number of memories ahead of time may be useful for optimizing engine implementations